19hours/sg-statutes/Acts/Legal Profession Act.md

 “court” means the High Court, a Judge when sitting in open court or in chambers, a District Court or a Magistrate’s Court and includes the Registrar;

-“Registrar” means the Registrar of the Supreme Court or the Registrar of the Subordinate Courts, and includes —
+“Registrar” means the Registrar of the Supreme Court or the Registrar of the State Courts, and includes —

 (a) the Deputy Registrar of the Supreme Court;

 (b) an Assistant Registrar of the Supreme Court; and

-(c) a Deputy Registrar of the Subordinate Courts;
+(c) a Deputy Registrar of the State Courts;

+[Act 5 of 2014 wef 07/03/2014]

 “solicitor” includes the executors, administrators and assignees of the solicitor in question and a law corporation or a limited liability law partnership.